doorholez/KCdist_python/README.md

 # KCdist_python
-calculate Kendall-Colijn distance in python\n i find there is only R version so i write it :)
+calculate Kendall-Colijn distance in python\
+i find there is only R version so i write it :)

 usage: